-Sometimes the vector of covariates $X$ contains variables, which are independent of $H$, that enter into the assignments of the other covariates additively and cannot be used for the prediction (e.g., because they are not observed during testing).
+Sometimes, the vector of covariates $X$ contains variables, which are independent of $H$, that enter into the assignments of the other covariates additively and cannot be used for the prediction (e.g., because they are not observed during testing).
 If such covariates exist, it can be useful to explicitly distinguish them from the remaining predictors.
 We will denote them by $A$ and call them exogenous variables.
-Such variables are interesting for several reasons. (i) We will see that in general, interventions on $A$ lead to intervention distributions with desirable properties for distribution generalization, see Section~\ref{sec:int_onA}. (ii) Some of our results rely on the causal function being identifiable from the observational distribution, see Assumption~\ref{ass:identify_f} below.
+Such variables are interesting for several reasons. (i) We will see that in general, interventions on $A$ lead to intervention distributions with desirable properties for distribution generalization, see Section~\ref{sec:int_onA}. (ii) Some of our results rely on the function $f$ being identifiable from the observational distribution, see Assumption~\ref{ass:identify_f} below.
 The variables $A$ can be used to state explicit conditions for identifiability.
-Under additional assumptions, for example, they can be used as instrumental variables \citep[e.g.,][]{Bowden1985, greene2003econometric}, a well-established tool for ensuring that $f$ can be uniquely recovered from the observational distribution of $(X, Y)$. (iii) The variable $A$ can be used to model a covariate that is not observed under testing.
+Under additional assumptions, for example, they can be used as instrumental variables \citep[e.g.,][]{Bowden1985, greene2003econometric}, a well-established tool for recovering $f$ from the observational distribution of $(X,Y,A)$. (iii) The variable $A$ can be used to model a covariate that is not observed under testing.
 It can also be used to index tasks (which we discuss at the end of Section~\ref{sec:intro_focus}).
-In the remainder of this article, we will therefore consider a slightly larger class of SCMs that also includes exogenous variables $A$.
-It contains the SCM presented at the beginning of Section~\ref{sec:modeling_int_ind_distr} as a special case.\footnote{This follows from choosing $A$ as an independent noise variable and a constant $g$.} We derive results for settings with and without exogeneous variables $A$.
+In the remainder of this work, we therefore consider a slightly larger class of SCMs that also includes exogenous variables $A$.
+It contains the SCM \eqref{eq:SCMmodelreduced} as a special case.\footnote{This follows from choosing $A$ as an independent noise variable and a constant $g$.} We derive results for settings with and without exogenous variables $A$.